CALIFORNIA PROBATE ALTERNATIVES

-Here, we explore the various options available to California probate alternatives.
+Here we explore the various options available as California probate alternatives.
 First and foremost, understand that there are often alternatives to probate in every state across the US.
 It’s important to speak with an attorney before taking action, as probate and probate procedures can often prove to be a maze to lay persons.

 Employees at banks and financial institutions will often demand letters of administration or letters testamentary before they are willing to do anything.
 These are probate documents.
 They often make people feel like probate is a must.
 The reality is, these bank employees did not go to law school.
 They often receive minimal training on probate procedures and defer simply to what they were told by their supervisors.
 It might make their job easier if you went through probate, but it does not make yours.

 If the decedent simply had life insurance, bank accounts, or other accounts on which beneficiaries were named, then probate may not be necessary as the named beneficiaries would have a claim to those items.
 It would be a simple matter of providing a death certificate to those financial institutions.

 Small Estate Probate Transfer